heyitsak/kubernetes-mynotes/README.md

 weave-net-bsgkx                  2/2     Running   3          22h
 weave-net-gt2mn                  2/2     Running   3          22h
 root@master:~#

+root@master:~# kubectl get pods --all-namespaces     // To get info on all namespaces
 ```

 You can also add '-o wide' to your command to show extended details such as node details and IP's etc.